Travel the World with Trip

 Birthplace of American Revolution, Boston makes our list in part because it continues to hue to its quirky traditionalism.
 As anyone knows, New England is a place where folks are fiercely loyal to their towns and cities.
 Boston is no different.
 Given the overflow of sports championships in the past decade, Boston hums with activity and character.
 Another source of dynamism is the sheer density of top-tier colleges and universities clustered in and around the city.
 Harvard, MIT, Boston University, Tuffs, Boston College…these are all incredible institutions that bring a vibrancy to the city’s nightlife and supercharge the region’s economy.
 One of the best ways to see Boston is to follow the Freedom Trail.
 Laid out across the city, the trail snakes through historic areas where you’ll find lots of European flavor.
 Begin at Boston Common and walk past Park Street Church and King’s Chapel.
 Press on to the site of the Boston Massacre and Faneuil Hall.
 See where Paul Revere lived before walking to the Old North Church.
 Later wander down the narrow streets on Beacon Hill.
 At night, cross the Charles River into Cambridge and check out some of the upscale bars and restaurants around the Harvard Campus.
 Walk in historic Harvard Yard and visit Sanders Theatre.
 The John F. Kennedy Presidential Library and Museum is in South Boston along the waterfront.
 Finally, the areas around the New England Aquarium are great for sightseeing and snapping photos of Boston Harbor.
 There’s a lot going on in Boston any time of year, so come see one of the places in North America that feels exactly like Europe.

-Known as the “Big Easy,” New Orleans is fresh off celebrating the tri-centennial of its founding.
-Long a place where cultures blend, New Orleans is world-renowned for its distinct music, Creole heritage, and festival scene.
+Known as the “Big Easy,” New Orleans is a place where cultures blend.
+The city is world-renowned for its distinct music, Creole heritage, and festival scene.
 The birthplace of Louis Armstrong, the city swells with a sense of pride.
 Start your tour in the French Quarter along the river near Jackson Park.
 Visiting the Quarter during the day is a great way to get a sense for its charms while avoiding the revelry that heats up after sunset.
 Walk through Jackson Square to Saint Louis Cathedral.
 The nearby Presbytère is a state museum with exhibits exploring Mardi Gras and Hurricane Katrina, which ravaged the city in 2005.
 After spending some time in the Quarter, take a streetcar west into the Garden District.
 This is where you’ll encounter tree-lined boulevards with stately houses once home to aristocratic families.
 Keep going to Audubon Park, the enormous city park with lots of walking paths near the Loyola University campus.
 Another great stop is City Park, the sprawling urban green space on the north side of New Orleans.
 Greenwood Cemetery is nearby and worth a visit for the elaborate above-ground tombs.
 When the sun goes down, head back to the French Quarter and join the party that stretches late into the night.
 The unique French and Spanish Creole architecture adds to the ambiance and gives the sense of taking part in some European town celebration.

 Located about 210 kilometers northwest of Mexico City is Queretaro.
 The city’s historic core is considered a UNESCO World Heritage Site and contains a lovely range of European-style architecture.
 Queretaro is a colonial-era city gaining in popularity as it attracts the eye of travel aficionados.
 Start in the central city at Alameda Hidalgo.
 The small park is a meeting point for locals and a good place to get your bearings before heading off to explore the sites.
 To the north are Spanish colonial-era buildings dating to the 17th and 18th centuries.
 Wander the brick streets and look for a small store to catch your fancy.
 Snap plenty of photos and take a moment to enjoy yourself at a café or bar.
 The city center is where you will find a plethora of interesting museums such as the Queretaro Regional Museum, Museo de Arte de Querétaro, and the Museo del Calendario.
 The latter is a thoroughly unique venue displaying a wide range of artifacts depicted in or used for the creation of calendars.
 The large replica of an Aztec wooden calendar is a real treat to see.
 Be sure to pass the Querétaro Aqueduct, a Roman style aqueduct originally built in 1738.
 The civic engineering achievement was for centuries the city’s lifeline and primary source for water.
 With its preserved architectural heritage, Queretaro has plenty of Spanish vibe.
 It’s certainly a place in North American that feels like Europe.